The Ten Commandments (1956 film): Popularity and legacy

-Critics have argued that considerable liberties were taken with the biblical story of Exodus, compromising the film's claim to authenticity, but neither this nor its nearly four-hour length has had any effect on its popularity.
-In fact, many of the supposed inaccuracies were actually adopted by DeMille from extra-biblical ancient sources, such as Josephus, the Sepher ha-Yashar, and the Chronicle of Moses.
-Moses's career in Ethiopia, for instance, is based on ancient midrashim.
 For decades, a showing of The Ten Commandments was a popular fundraiser among revivalist Christian Churches, while the film was equally treasured by film buffs for DeMille's "cast of thousands" approach and the heroic acting.

+In a 1970s interview, Anne Baxter stated, "It's on TV every Easter.
+I advise sitting down with a big box of chocolates, a jug of white wine, and a loaf of freshly baked bread.
+I do it that way and I still love this last gasp of Hollywood excessiveness."
+In 1976, Yvonne De Carlo remembered she agreed with DeMille when, while they were making the film, he told her that "a religious picture will last forever."

 Martin Scorsese later said it was one of his favorite films, writing in 1978 that:

 I like De Mille: his theatricality, his images.
 I've seen The Ten Commandments maybe forty or fifty times.
-Forget the story - you've got to - and concentrate on the special effects, and the texture, and the color.
+Forget the story—you've got to—and concentrate on the special effects, and the texture, and the color.
 For example: The figure of God, killing the first-born child, is a green smoke; then on the terrace, while they're talking, a green dry ice just touches the heel of George Reeves or somebody, and he dies.
 Then there's the reel Red Sea, and the lamb's blood of the Passover.
 De Mille presented a fantasy, dream-like quality on film that was so real, if you saw his movies as a child, they stuck with you for life.

+Metallica were inspired to write their tenth plague of Egypt inspired smash hit "Creeping Death" (1984) after watching the second half of the movie.
+While watching the scene of the final plague killing every Egyptian first-born child, bassist-at-the-time Cliff Burton remarked, "Whoa – it's like creeping death," as the plague was represented by a fog rolling into the Pharaoh's palace in the movie.
+The band liked the sound of "creeping death" and decided to write a song about the plagues, using the phrase as its title.
+The song's chorus also makes use of the film's famous "So let it be written, so let it be done" line.

+In 1999, film historian Katherine Orrison published her book Written in Stone: Making Cecil B. DeMille's Epic The Ten Commandments, which features recollections of several of the film's cast and crew members.